tum-pbs/PhiFlow/README.md

 ```
 This will check for compatible PyTorch, Jax and TensorFlow installations as well.

+## Features

+* Variety of built-in PDE operations with focus on fluid phenomena, allowing for concise formulation of simulations.
+* Tight integration with PyTorch, Jax and TensorFlow for straightforward neural network training with fully differentiable simulations that can [run on the GPU](https://tum-pbs.github.io/PhiFlow/GPU_Execution.html#enabling-gpu-execution).
+* Flexible, easy-to-use [web interface](https://tum-pbs.github.io/PhiFlow/Web_Interface.html) featuring live visualizations and interactive controls that can affect simulations or network training on the fly.
+* Object-oriented, vectorized design for expressive code, ease of use, flexibility and extensibility.
+* Reusable simulation code, independent of backend and dimensionality, i.e. the exact same code can run a 2D fluid sim using NumPy and a 3D fluid sim on the GPU using TensorFlow or PyTorch.
+* High-level linear equation solver with automated sparse matrix generation.

 ## Documentation and Tutorials
 [**Documentation Overview**](https://tum-pbs.github.io/PhiFlow/)
 &nbsp; • &nbsp; [**▶ YouTube Tutorials**](https://www.youtube.com/playlist?list=PLYLhRkuWBmZ5R6hYzusA2JBIUPFEE755O)